 The term dual band allows transmitting on two different frequencies and having two independent networks.
 So you can configure the first network using the "N" standard and a second in the "G" standard.
 You can then use the "N" standard with the latest equipment and the "G" with the older standard.

-There are also other references on the boxes like QoS and WMM.
-If you use voice over IP (VoIP), such as Skype, QoS (Quality of Service) and WMM (Wi-Fi Multimedia) function will provide better performance and stability.
+performance and stability.
 These functions allow, for example, to allocate a maximum bandwidth to Skype and a little less judgmental non-priority traffic.
 They can also prioritize flow for an online game or a movie in high definition.
 You may also see the term "Firmware upgradable."
 This means that your router will updates the firmware.